tryscer/flock/flock-music.md

 	Then a heavy hand lands on Barry’s shoulder–
 	“Is this Mr. B. MacAllister, Jr., I see before me?” says the owner of the heavy hand behind us.
 	Eleanore acts fast: she grabs the green cigarette from Barry’s raised hand and stuffs it in his coat pocket.
 We all turn around to find two besuited, bespeckled, respectable-looking, identical-looking white men.
-	Barry’s expression changes from shock to serenity, smoothes itself out: “Hello, Mr. Farley\!
+	Barry’s expression changes from shock to serenity, smoothes itself out so fast: “Hello, Mr. Farley\!
 Why, gang, this is Mr. Farley, our advertising executive\!
 Mr. Farley, please meet my sister, cousin and their friend.”
 	“Well met, ladies,” says one of the identical besuited men and gestures towards the other.
 “Mr. B. MacAcllister, Jr., I’d like you to meet Mr. C. Evans, the Fair’s executive manager.”
 	”Well met,” Mr. Evans says.
 	“Well met,” replies Mr. B. MacAllister, Jr. and gives a well-honed, respectable nod.
 	”Mr. B. MacAllister, Jr. here is our fastest-rising young star, you know,” says one of the identical men to the other, “a chip off the old Mr. B. Sr., I should say.
 Why, this whole cigarette-girls project today was his idea, you know.”
 	”Is that *right*?” says Mr. C. Evans.
 	“It sure *was*, Mr. Evans,” says Barry.
+“Opening new doors for the Buzz brand is what it’s all about.”
+	“I’m going to die of boredom,” whispers Eleanore.
+“That’s what it’s all about.”
+	Mr C. Evans says, “but is this…” he gestures at the crowd — “even a *lucrative*, I mean *profitable*, market for you guys at Buzz?”
+	“Any Buzz smoker is a welcome member of the Buzz family,” says Mr. Farley.
-“Opening new doors for the Buzz brand is what it’s all about.
-Why, our representative here — he shoves the unwilling cigarette girl into the spotlight — “has already given out *forty-two* samples and had to restock *three times*.
+	“Why,” says Barry, eager to make his point, “our representative here — he shoves the unwilling cigarette girl into the spotlight — “has already given out *forty-two* samples and had to restock *three times*.
 And it’s only an hour and a half past noon.
 And she is only one of our fine, fine…”
 	”Edwardo\!”
 	The voice is fierce, low, piercing through the racket.
 It is soon thereafter joined by the biggest body I’ve ever seen — a tall, fat black guy in overalls — moving swiftly towards us.
-I notice with interest that the only one who stops to flinch is Eleanore and Mr. C. Evans.
+I notice with interest that the only ones who stops to flinch is Eleanore and Mr. C. Evans.
 	Eddie raises his head towards the big guy —
 	“Edwardo\!”
-	”Holy shit, it’s Besame Mucho,” says Eddie, smiling a big smile.
-He gives us a little look —
+	”Holy shit, it’s Besame Mucho,” says Eddie, smiling a big smile at Mr. C. Evans, who looks offended.
+He gives us all a little look —
 	“See ya later, kids.
 Mucho, you old fart.”
 	“Eh, as I was saying,” says Barry.
 “Ehm—“
 	The man called Besame Mucho runs to Eddie and picks him up like a ragdoll, giving him a bone-crushing hug.